S0Ale/S0Ale/README.md

 - 👋 Hi, I’m @S0Ale
-- 👀 I’m interested in video games, programming and sci-fi stories
+- 👀 I’m interested in video games, programming and reading books (mainly sci-fi stories),
 - 🌱 I’m currently learning how to code at Unige, in Genoa (Italy)
-- 📫 How to reach me:
+- 📫 Here's my mail: pelizzoni_sale@protonmail.com
--mail: pelizzoni_sale@protonmail.com

 <!---
 S0Ale/S0Ale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.